Chapter 38: “Role Reversal”

 “They found fibroids all throughout her uterus.
 They’ve scheduled a full hysterectomy.”

 It wasn’t as much of a shock as I had prepared for.
-I was fearing the worst: cancer.
+I had feared the worst: cancer.
 This, however, would be a great thing to alleviate her pain.
 Yet, I still sat there without response for a few moments.
 Then: “When do they start?
 And is she here?”
 I wondered.

 “No, but they were able to take her today.”